Storm Barra leaves trail of debris in its wake

 The storm caused damage across the island over the course of Tuesday and into Wednesday, with thousands of homes still without electricity.

-While Wednesday afternoon was calmer in many parts of the country, high winds continue to cause damage and status yellow warnings remain in place in several coastal counties in the north and east.
+While Wednesday afternoon was calmer in many parts of the country, high winds continue to cause damage and status yellow warnings remain in place in Donegal Leitrim and Sligo until 6pm.

 Met Eireann has warned that risks remain of fallen trees and large waves in coastal areas, with driving conditions still difficult in parts of the country.